airm-ccb/airm-user-manual-1.3.0-testing/docs/rulebook/rulebook.md

 Edition 1.1.0 FEBRUARY 2026

-The AIRM Rulebook provides principles, rules and recommendation in order to facilitate the development and maintenance of the AIRM.
+The `AIRM Rulebook` provides `principles`, `rules` and `recommendations` in order to facilitate the development and maintenance of the `AIRM`.
-The principles, rules and recommendations are intended to be used for modelling, consolidation, validation and verification, and quality check purposes.
+The `principles`, `rules` and `recommendations` are intended to be used for modelling, consolidation, validation and verification, and quality check purposes.

 ## Introduction

 ### Purpose of the Document
-The AIRM Rulebook provides principles, rules and recommendations for developing and maintaining the AIRM.
-This document is a normative rule book that focuses on providing definitions of vocabularies, principles, rules and recommendations.
+The `AIRM Rulebook` provides `principles`, `rules` and `recommendations` for developing and maintaining the `AIRM`.
+This document is a **normative** rule book that focuses on providing definitions of vocabularies, principles, rules and recommendations.

-The AIRM Rulebook is the basis for modelling the AIRM, assessing the quality of the AIRM (the AIRM UML models themselves).
+The `AIRM Rulebook` is the basis for modelling the `AIRM`, assessing the quality of the `AIRM` (the AIRM UML models themselves).
 It is also used for internal
 AIRM harmonisation, consolidation, review and change management activities.

 ### Intended readership
-The AIRM Rulebook shall be used by contributors and submitters of model elements and change requests in order to increase the quality of their material.
+The `AIRM Rulebook` shall be used by contributors and submitters of model elements and change requests in order to increase the quality of their material.

 It shall be used by participants in harmonisation and consolidation activities in their review, assessment and consolidation processes for checking quality, structure, semantics and other aspects.
 If a requested change or submission does not conform to a principle or rule then the breach may be reported back with